oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 - Use advanced cryptographic schemes, outside the scope of this specification.
 - Issue a batch of SD-JWTs to the Holder to enable the Holder to use a unique SD-JWT per Verifier.
 This only helps with Verifier/Verifier unlinkability.

-Colluding Verifier/Verifier pairs correspond to RP+RP'-U Unlinkability as defined in [@ISO.27551].

 ## Issuer Identifier